gnu0000/mec-toys-schizo/readme.txt

-A toy to scramble text using Markov chaing
+A toy to scramble text using Markov chains

 https://craig-fitzgerald.com/